 This salad is easy enough for a weeknight dinner but elegant enough for your fanciest company – and it always brings rave reviews!

-The salad features a fabulous Whole Lemon and Thyme Dressing that we shared on Saturday.
+The salad features a wonderful Whole Lemon and Thyme Dressing.

 The dressing is bright, fresh and sunny with tiny bits of lemon in every bite.